antidot-framework/session-middleware/README.md

 ## Usage

-The session will be stored as request attribute, Ffr example using a Request handler, and it will be available in middleware loaded after it to.
+The session will be stored as request attribute, For example using a Request handler, and it will be available in middleware loaded after it too.

 ```php
 <?php